1. Who these Terms are between

 - misrepresent the source or sender of communications sent through the Service;

-- modify, obscure, remove, or attempt to disable the WebStory branding shown in the menu of accounts on plans that include the watermark, except by upgrading to a Plan that removes it;
+- modify, obscure, remove, or attempt to disable the Webstory branding shown in the menu of accounts on plans that include the watermark, except by upgrading to a Plan that removes it;

 - reverse-engineer, decompile, or attempt to extract the source code of the Service, except where applicable law forbids restricting that;